-The pressure regime observed in 2022, as well as for the full period of record since post-completion stabilization in 2009, has been quite stable with an overall minor decreasing trend.
-The exception is apparent multiple drawdown cycles observed in 2019 and 2020, which are likely observed interference effects from nearby groundwater production.
+The pressure regime observed in 2023, as well as for the full period of record since post-completion stabilization in 2009, has been quite stable with an overall minor decreasing trend.
+The exception is apparent multiple drawdown cycles observed in 2019, 2020, 2022, and 2023 which are likely observed interference effects from nearby groundwater production.
+During the first half of 2024 there appears to be a significant lower Level Troll pressure decline which was related to a minor wellhead leak in frequent freeze-thaw cycles.
+With the replacement of the upper Level Troll in July 2024, the well then was completely shut in evidenced by a distinct pressure buildup curve.
+It then appears in early winter 2024 that the minor leak resumed with the return of daily freeze-thaw cycles.